DapeSec/Discord-PG-Bot/docs/Quality_Control.md

     b.  **Compare to Threshold**: If `Overall Score >= QC_ACCEPTANCE_THRESHOLD`, the response is approved.
     c.  **Handle Low Score**: If `Overall Score < QC_ACCEPTANCE_THRESHOLD`:
-        i.  **Log Failure**: The failed assessment is logged to MongoDB. ii. **Attempt Regeneration**: If `current_regeneration_attempts < QC_MAX_REGENERATION_ATTEMPTS`, the Orchestrator tries to generate a new response.
-It might slightly alter the original generation prompt (e.g., by adding a note like "Try a simpler answer.") and repeats step 1. iii. **Use Fallback**: If regeneration attempts are exhausted or the response still fails, the Orchestrator discards the LLM-generated response and uses a predefined, generic fallback message for that character (e.g., "Peter seems a bit confused right now.").
+        i.  **Log Failure**: The failed assessment is logged to MongoDB. ii. **Check Mode**: The system checks if `NO_FALLBACK_MODE` is enabled:
+            *   **Traditional Mode**: If `current_regeneration_attempts < QC_MAX_REGENERATION_ATTEMPTS`, the Orchestrator tries to generate a new response.
+It might slightly alter the original generation prompt (e.g., by adding a note like "Try a simpler answer.") and repeats step 1.
+If regeneration attempts are exhausted, it uses a predefined, generic fallback message for that character (e.g., "Peter seems a bit confused right now.").
+            *   **NO_FALLBACK_MODE**: The system enters infinite retry mode with enhanced context and exponential backoff:
+                - **Enhanced Retry Context**: Includes the rejected response and specific failure reasons in the next attempt
+                - **Exponential Backoff**: Applies increasing delays between retry attempts to prevent overwhelming the LLM
+                - **Failure Type Guidance**: Provides specific guidance based on failure type (length, third person, self-addressing, repetitive)
+                - **Maximum Attempts**: Continues until success or `MAX_RETRY_ATTEMPTS` is reached
+                - **Graceful Failure**: Returns None if all attempts are exhausted, allowing calling code to handle the failure appropriately
 4.  **Logging**: The Orchestrator logs the initial response, the QC assessment (if performed), any regeneration attempts, and the final response (or fallback) to MongoDB.
 This data is associated with the conversation turn.
 5.  **Send to User**: The approved response (or fallback) is sent to the Discord Handler to be delivered to the user.